By use case

 Let’s take the example of a wholesaler.
 Wholesalers receive product data from a wide range of suppliers, each of which offers data in a different format.
 When this data enters the wholesaler’s information system, it’s gathered and translated into one unified content design.
 This ensures that product attributes are mapped to the correct fields and field formats.

 Sana customer, Locinox, is a prime example of how these improvements (making use of PIM online, together with your Dynamics or SAP ERP) can impact a business’ bottom line:

-For example: when product data about bolts comes in from supplier A — who uses inches — and product data about screws comes in from supplier B — using centimeters — your PIM system will unify the information so you see the same unit of measurement in your systems.
+For example: when product data about bolts come in from supplier A — who uses inches — and product data about screws come in from supplier B — using centimeters — your PIM system will unify the information so you see the same unit of measurement in your systems.

 As you can already imagine, this saves tons of time on manual data entry and drastically increases information accuracy in your systems.
 PIM systems make it quick and easy to bring your product information together and display it in a uniform way in your web store.
 This makes it easy for you and your customers to compare products, search for products based on a certain attribute, and even make the link between matching components.

-PIM systems can handle all kinds of information — so you could definitely make if more complex if your product catalog or industry required.
-Besides units of measurements and general product specs, PIM systems can also help standardize images, movies, PDF files and technical drawings.
+PIM systems can handle all kinds of information — so you could definitely make it more complex if your product catalog or industry required.
+Besides units of measurements and general product specs, PIM systems can also help standardize images, movies, PDF files, and technical drawings.